 Step 4.
 Configure your Inventory Rules (MANDATORY)

-The lifeblood of your eCommerce business, fully automated by PSS!
-Once configured these rules will tell PSS to handle the inventory we are pulling from each of the distributor warehouses.
-Here you will decide what the price range of product that you want to drop ship and/or, assign the number of days that product will take to get from the distributor to you.
+Automated inventory; the lifeblood of any eCommerce business, fully automated by PSS!
+Once configured these rules will tell PSS how to handle the inventory that we are pulling from each of the distributor warehouses.
+Here you will decide the price range of products that you want to drop-ship and/or, assign the number of days that product will take to get from the distributor to you.

 PSS combines inventory from multiple distributors for each unique product.
 This is to help reduce duplicate listings and allow for listings to remain active by aggregating multiple inventory sources into a single listing.
 We do this by combining inventory for products recognized as having the same Brand and MPN values.